loda-lang/loda-programs/programs/oeis/list3.md

 * [A314837](http://oeis.org/A314837) ([L26 program](A314837.asm)): Coordination sequence Gal.6.231.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314838](http://oeis.org/A314838) ([L20 program](A314838.asm)): Coordination sequence Gal.4.52.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314840](http://oeis.org/A314840) ([L16 program](A314840.asm)): Coordination sequence Gal.5.66.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314848](http://oeis.org/A314848) ([L18 program](A314848.asm)): Coordination sequence Gal.5.110.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314894](http://oeis.org/A314894) ([L23 program](A314894.asm)): Coordination sequence Gal.6.194.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314896](http://oeis.org/A314896) ([L22 program](A314896.asm)): Coordination sequence Gal.4.53.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315020](http://oeis.org/A315020) ([L29 program](A315020.asm)): Coordination sequence Gal.4.76.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.